 Now he is unplayable.

 The 27-year-old was instrumental for los Blancos as they wrestled the Liga title from Barcelona's grasp at the end of the 2011-12 season, with his firmly-struck goal that won the two side's meeting at Camp Nou in April perhaps the deciding moment in the title race.

-Ronaldo led his side to its first league championship in four years, while also managing to reach an array of personal milestones that emphasized the impact he was having as a talented individual within an exceptional team.
+Ronaldo led his side to their first league championship in four years, while also managing to reach an array of personal milestones that emphasised the impact he was having as a talented individual within an exceptional team.